Hamas releases bodies of four Israelis held captive in Gaza

 He said Netanyahu is well aware of the poor conditions of the Israeli captives.

-“It’s kind of a race between the families who are hoping to see their loved ones back home, and Netanyahu who is desiring to keep his government as long as he can and to buy more time and buy the support of the people on the radical right that believe that land is more precious than the lives of people,” he said.
+“But he has other priorities,” said Eldar.
+“It’s kind of a race between the families who are hoping to see their loved ones back home, and Netanyahu, who is desiring to keep his government as long as he can and to buy more time and buy the support of the people on the radical right that believe that land is more precious than the lives of people.”

-Following the handover, the remains will be moved into coffins and an army rabbi will provide over a short ceremony.
+Following the handover, the remains will be moved into coffins and an army rabbi will preside over a short ceremony.
 They will then be taken into Israel to the national forensic institute to be identified, a process that could take a few hours or even a few days.

 Only after identification will there be a formal announcement of their deaths and a funeral.